 - Your robot will operate within a 4x4 grid domain.
-There will be outer walls enclosing the entire maze (see drawings further below). - When starting, your robot will be placed at cell (0,0) facing North (that is, facing towards cell 0,1). - The goal will be at cell (3,3). - The size of one grid-cell is given by the cardboard-pieces in the REL. - There exists a path from the Start to the Goal. - Some cells in the grid might be unreachable. - Your only possible actions in terms of planning are moving North, South, West, East (you should not move diagonally).
-In terms of the robot's actuation this will result in either turning in 90 degree increments or moving forward one grid-cell. - There will be some walls in your way.
-Walls are always placed on the edge between two gridcells.
+There will be outer walls enclosing the entire maze (see drawings further below). - When starting, your robot will be placed at cell (0,0) facing North (that is, facing towards cell 0,1). - The goal will be at cell (3,3). - The size of one grid-cell is about 29in x 29in (the size of the cardboard pieces at the REL and the distance between the green tape) - There exists a path from the Start to the Goal. - Some cells in the grid might be unreachable. - Your only possible actions in terms of planning are moving North, South, West, East (you should not move diagonally).
+In terms of the robot's actuation this will result in either turning in 90 degree increments or moving forward one grid-cell.

+• There will be some walls in your way.
+Walls are always placed on the edge between two grid-cells.
 Your robot will need to detect these walls using its front distance sensor.